 15So Yahweh sent a plague on Israel from the morning to the appointed time, and there died of the people from Dan to Beer-sheba 70,000 men.

-16When the angel stretched out his hand toward Jerusalem to destroy it, Yahweh relented concerning the evil and said to the angel who was destroying the people, “It is enough!
+16When the angel stretched out his hand toward Jerusalem to destroy it, Yahweh changed his mind concerning the evil and said to the angel who was destroying the people, “It is enough!
 Now withdraw your hand.”
 Now the angel of Yahweh was by the threshing floor of Araunah the Jebusite.

 17David spoke to Yahweh when he saw the angel who was striking down the people, and said, “Behold, I have sinned and I have done wickedly, but these sheep, what have they done?
 Please let your hand be against me and against my father’s house.”